 Humidity is vital to help improve dry skin.
 A humidifier is a device that increases the humidity in a room or a closed space.
 This is effective during dry climates.

-Moisture from the skin may evaporate during dry climates.
+Moisture from the skin may evaporate in dry climates.
 A humidifier helps the skin retain its natural moisture by increasing humidity.

 Oatmeal is a widely used ingredient in many skincare products.
 Oatmeal baths are an age-old tradition to treat dry skin.
-Studies suggest that topical forms of oatmeal can be used to treat dry skin issues.
-Oatmeal can be used to treat eczema, rashes, atopic dermatitis and contact dermatitis.
-(13)
+Studies suggest that topical forms of oatmeal can be used to treat dry skin issues, eczema, rashes, atopic dermatitis and contact dermatitis.
+(12)

 Colloidal oatmeal is nothing but finely ground oatmeal, suspended in liquid.
 Oatmeal is easily absorbed by the skin in this form.